 Field placements in Washington, D.C. have been developed for students with macro practice method concentrations (community organization, management of human services, or social policy/evaluation).
-Students collaborate with the Director of Field Instruction and/or other OFI field faculty during the course of the placement which may include teleconferences, Skype communication, and possibly participation in a CTools site experience.
+Students collaborate with the Director of Field Instruction and/or other OFI field faculty during the course of the placement which may include teleconferences, Skype communication, and possibly participation in a U-M Canvas site.